AMReX-Astro/Castro/docs_new/source/CastroSoftware.rst

 In general, one should never assume that ghostcells are valid, and instead do a fill patch operation when in doubt.
-Sometimes we will use a  to fill the ghost cells into a multifab without an explict look.
+Sometimes we will use a FillPatchIterator to fill the ghost cells into a multifab without an explict look.
 This is done as:

 ::